-[] i.
+i.
 Paying prospectively prior to the delivery of services.
-Describe the policy or procedure.

-[x] ii.
+ii.
 Paying within no more than 21 calendar days of the receipt of a complete invoice for services.
-Describe the policy or procedure.

 Generally, providers will receive a payment within five days of billing for services.
 Providers typically bill on the 15th and last day of the month for services provided during that month.
 Some providers elect to bill monthly.